MarkoSh/wp/wp-content/plugins/autoptimize/readme.txt

 == Changelog ==

+= 2.2.1 =
+* fix for images in CSS not all being translated to correct path, leading to 404’s as reported by Jeff Inho
+* fix for "[] operator not supported for strings" error in PHP7.1 as reported by falk-wussow.de
+* fix for security hash busting AO's cache in some cases (esp. in 2.1.1)

 = 2.2.0 =
 * new: Autoptimize minifies first (caching the individual snippets) and aggregrates the minified snippets, resulting in huge performance improvements for uncached JS/ CSS.
 * new: option to enable/ disable AO for logged in users (on by default)